 It’s important to be positive there isn’t a light source at the other end of the cable, so make sure the fiber is at least 6 inches away from your eyes.
 A fiber optic power meter can help you make sure the fiber is dark.

-Additionally, if you’re using a microscope, make sure it’s electronic, showing the image on a small screen.
-This will protect your eyes.
+Additionally, if you’re using a microscope, make sure it’s electronic so you can see the image on a small screen instead of needing to look directly at it.

-Also, if you’re using a product like a FiberInspector™ to examine installed fiber connectors or ensure terminations are smooth and clean, be mindful about what you touch.
+Also, if you’re using a tool to examine installed fiber connectors or ensure terminations are smooth and clean, be mindful about what you touch.
 There’s a chance oil from your fingertips could heat up and burn the ceramic.

 Don’t touch your eyes